 We also need to build in waste costs.
 During the shaping process, boards can break or the shaper may make a mistake and sand too much off the board.
 Further, the laminating process can go wrong if the laminator mixes the ratios incorrectly or if the air conditioning system fails while the board is drying.
 If any of these mistakes occur, the board becomes unusable and a few hundred dollars go down the drain.

 Sanding and Polishing Room

 Finally, after crafting a board, you also need to pay for transportation, marketing, distribution, and other associated business costs.
-I always thought boards have a long shelf life and could sit on the shelf forever, but this isn’t necessarily the case.
+I always thought boards have a long shelf life and could sit on a wall mount or ceiling rack forever, but this isn’t necessarily the case.
 If not stored correctly, boards will develop issues such as yellowing or losing their rocker.
 Additionally, storing such large inventory is expensive.
 I’m sure by now your frustration with board prices has turned into sympathy for those making and distributing them.